Clarion, Utah: After the colony

 After the demise of the Jewish colony, others moved into the area.
 Japanese families settled in the Clarion area in 1921, as did Mormons of Scandinavian descent.
 Brown and a few of the other Jewish colonists stayed and farmed in the area until the 1920s.
+The Kalispell, Montana Daily Inter Lake noted the passing in 1983 of Jean Stroud, born to Oscar and Matilda Jensen Keele in Clarion in 1923.
 There were enough persons residing in Clarion in 1925 to establish the Clarion LDS Ward.
 Friedland observed the Japanese families when he returned to the Clarion site in 1926.

 In 1932, the Clarion LDS Ward had 166 members and met in the social hall constructed by the Jewish settlers.
 The LDS Ward was dissolved on April 1, 1934, "on account of the shortage of water."
 World War II disrupted the Japanese settlement and the land reverted to the local citizens.
 By 1959 the Clarion social hall had been turned into a granary.
 The fence surrounding the two Jewish graves had been torn down and cows knocked down the headstones.

 In 2008, the Salt Lake Tribune observed that fences had been reconstructed around the Jewish graves and noted the foundations of buildings and the walls of the broken cistern that burst the first day colonists used it.
 At the time of the centenary in 2011, Brown Rex Dairy abutted the Clarion site and local residents continued to refer to the area as "Clarion" although it is in the Centerfield postal district.

 Historiography

+Leon Watters wrote of Clarion in 1952 in The Pioneer Jews of Utah: Studies in American Jewish History.
+University of Utah Logan professor Everett Cooly read about Clarion in Watters' book and advertised in American Jewish newspapers seeking correspondence with those who had participated.